rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 With SwiftUI, you typically build your views from the bottom up, creating smaller views that you assemble into larger ones.

 You’ll start by defining the layout of a single row for a list, tailored to macOS.
 The row contains the name of the landmark, its location, an image, and an optional marker that indicates whether the landmark is a favorite.

+#### Section 4 Assemble Rows into a List

+Using the row defined in the previous section, you’ll create a list that presents all of the known landmarks to the user.
+You limit the display to only those landmarks marked as favorites when the showFavoritesOnly property in the user data is true.